open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 be displayed on debug pages or in the logs.
 Example:
 `"ProbabilitySampler{0.000100}"`.

+Description MUST NOT change over time and caller can cache the returned value.

 ## Decision

 `Decision` is an interface with two getters describing the sampling decision.

 ### IsSampled

-Return sampling decision whether span should be sampled or not.
+Return sampling decision whether span should be sampled or not. `True` value of `IsSampled` flag means that Span information needs to be recorded.

 ### GetAttributes

 Return attributes to be attached to the `Span`.
-These attributes should be added to the span only for root span or when sampling decision `IsSampled` changes from false to true.
+These attributes should be added to the `Span` only for root span or when sampling decision `IsSampled` changes from false to true.

 Examples of attribute may be algorithm used to make a decision and sampling priority.
 Another example may be recording the reason trace was marked as "important" to sample in.
 For instance, when traces from specific user session should be collected, session identifier can be added to attributes.

+The list of attributes returned by `Decision` MUST be immutable.
+Caller may call this method any number of times and can safely cache the returned value.

 ## Built-in samplers